TR

 2.6 Support Assessment

-Criteria considered within the context of support assessment outline JCR ER approach to determine impact of guarantees and other forms of supports on the rating(s) of a company and/or its securities.
-These criteria also outline JCR ER approach to guarantees provided by a government in respect of a government-related entity’s debt obligation.
-An assessment of the group members affiliated with the company and their main company is also included within the context of the criteria.
-This involves the group risk profile and the assessment of the company's status relative to other group members.
-The ownership, control, impact, or support for another entity have a substantial impact on credit quality of the company.
-The criteria also describe how potential support (or adverse impact) from group members or other external sources is addressed.
+The criteria addressed under support assessments comprise the methodological approach to determine the impact of given guarantees and other forms of support on a company’s rating.
+These criteria also include the guarantees provided by the state to companies that are associated with the public sector in the context of their debt obligations.
+Assessments are also made regarding the group members related to the evaluated firm and their main company.
+This includes an assessment of the group risk profile and the status of the evaluated firm relative to other group members.
+For such companies, it is considered that their ownership, control, influence, or support from another institution can have a significant impact on credit quality.
+The criteria also explain how the potential for support (or negative impact) from group members or other external sources such as the public is handled.

 2.7 Issue Assessment

-The main situations that may lead to this differentiation are given below.
+The main situations that may lead to such divergence include:

-• The relative seniority of the issues in the event of default and bankruptcy and/or the existence of an issue-specific positively differentiated recovery process,
+• The relative seniority of the instruments issued in default or bankruptcy situations and/or the presence of a positively differentiated rescue process specific to the instrument;

-• The credibility level of insurance companies issuing liability-specific policies,
+• The credit quality of the insurance companies issuing obligation-specific policies;

-• Level of additional seniority and recourse benefits to be provided through liability-specific credit enhancement.
+• The level of additional seniority and recourse ease provided through obligation-specific credit enhancements.

-Issue ratings may be assigned as long-term or short-term form.
-If the maturity of the funding instruments issued (will be issued) is longer than 1 year, long-term, if it is 1 year or less than short-term is assigned.
+Issue ratings may be long-term or short-term.
+If the maturity of the issued (or to-be-issued) debt instruments exceeds one year, a long-term issue rating is assigned; if it is one year or less, a short-term issue rating is assigned.

 2.8 Basic Criteria Used in Financial Analysis

-Various quantitative metrics such as; cash flow, profitability, leverage and coverage ratios are used for the analysis of credit risk.
-The following sections summarize the key credit metrics used to analyze credit default risk.
-Earnings before interest, depreciation, and taxes (EBITDA) is the most extensively used metric of cash flow and frequently utilized in analysis, despite its some limitations.
-EBITDA is also the most commonly used measure in sustainability assessment.
-For this reason, EBITDA plays an important role in the probability of default analysis.
+The analysis of credit risk employs various quantitative measures of cash flow, profitability, leverage, and coverage ratios.
+The following sections summarize the key credit metrics used in analyzing credit default risk.
+Despite its limitations, Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) is the most commonly used measure of cash flow and is therefore frequently used in analyses.
+EBITDA is also the most widely used measure in going concern valuations.
+Consequently, EBITDA plays a significant role in analyzing the probability of default.

-But considering the limitations of EBITDA, an important measure of cash flow, a number of other criteria are also used to assess ability of debt payment.
-These include Funds from Operations (FFO), Cash Flow from Operations (CFO), Free Operating Cash Flow (FOCF) and Unlevered Cash Flow (UCF), which are important criteria for measuring the ability to fulfill obligations.
+However, given the limitations of EBITDA as an important measure of cash flow, a series of other criteria are also used to assess debt-servicing capacity.
+These include Funds From Operations (FFO), Cash Flow from Operations (CFO), Free Operating Cash Flow (FOCF), and Unlevered Free Cash Flow (UCF), which are key measures of a company’s ability to meet its debt obligations.

 EBITDA

-EBITDA is a widely used and for this reason quite comparable cash flow indicator, even though it has some limitations.
-Interest payments can be a significant cash outflow for speculative-grade companies and therefore EBITDA can materially overstate cash flow in some cases.
-It also serves as a useful and common starting point for cash flow analysis and is useful in ranking the financial strengths of different companies.
+Despite certain limitations, EBITDA is widely used and is thus a highly comparable measure of cash flow.
+Interest payments can be a significant cash outflow for companies at speculative levels, and therefore EBITDA may, in some cases, substantially overstate cash flow.
+Nevertheless, it serves as a useful and common starting point for cash flow analysis and is beneficial for ranking the financial strength of different companies.

 Funds From Operations (FFO)

-FFO is a hybrid cash flow measurement that estimates a company's inherent ability to generate recurring cash flows from its operations regardless of working capital fluctuations.
-FFO measures the cash flow available to the company before working capital, capital expenditures, and discretionary items such as dividends, acquisitions, etc.
+FFO is a mixed cash flow measure that estimates a company’s inherent ability to generate recurring cash flows from its operations independently of working capital fluctuations.
+It measures the cash flow available to the company before discretionary items such as working capital changes, capital expenditures, dividends, acquisitions, etc.

-FFO is a good measure of cash flow for well-established companies with high credibility.
-For such companies, more analytical weight can be given to the FFO and its relationship to the total debt.
-FFO has a quite important role in the relative ranking of companies.
-Well-established companies generally have a wider range of financing opportunities to meet potential short-term liquidity needs and refinance upcoming loan terms.
-For companies that has relatively low credibility, Free Operating Cash Flow (FOCF) can become more important.
-Since this criterion is more directly related to current liability service capacity, free cash flow after deducting various expense items such as working capital investment and capital expenditures can be analyzed.
+FFO is a good measure of cash flow for well-established companies with high credit ratings.
+In such firms, greater analytical weight may be given to FFO and its relationship with total debt.
+FFO occupies an important place in ranking companies.
+Older and healthier companies generally have broader financing options to meet potential short-term liquidity needs and to refinance upcoming credit maturities.
+For firms with relatively lower creditworthiness, Free Operating Cash Flow (FOCF) may become more important, as this criterion is more directly related to current debt service capacity after accounting for various expense items such as working capital investments and capital expenditures.

 Cash Flow from Operations (CFO)

-Working capital is an important factor for a company’s cash flow generation.
-While there is a need to build up working capital and thus consume cash during periods of growth or expansion, changes in working capital can act as a buffer during downturns.
-Many companies will sell off inventories and invest less in raw materials due to poor business activity during downturns, both of which can reduce the amount of cash and capital tied to working capital.
-As a result, working capital changes can occur throughout periods of both revenue growth and contraction, making it critical to assess a company's short-term working capital requirements in order to forecast future cash flow trends.
+Working capital is a crucial element of a company’s cash flow generation.
+Although companies may need to build working capital (and thereby consume cash) during periods of growth or expansion, changes in working capital during downturns can serve as a buffer.
+In many cases, companies will sell off inventories and invest less in raw materials during downturns, both of which can reduce the cash and capital tied up in working capital.
+Therefore, fluctuations in working capital can occur during both expansion and contraction phases, making the analysis of a company’s short-term working capital requirements important for predicting future cash flow developments.

-Capital intensive businesses have lower working capital generally.
-While capital expenditures are prominent on most equipment and machinery, companies with low fixed assets can have to invest relatively more in stocks and receivables.
-This also affects profit margins.
-Because capital intensive businesses tend to have proportionally lower operating expenses (and higher EBITDA margins), working capital-intensive businesses generally have lower EBITDA margins.
-This can make the resulting cash flow volatility important.
-Since most of the investments are made upfront in a capital-intensive company, they have more room to absorb later EBITDA volatility generally because margins are higher.
-Such as, a capital-intensive company can remain reasonably profitable even if its EBITDA margin drops from 40% to 30%.
-On the contrary, a working capital-intensive company with a 10% lower EBITDA margin (because of higher operating expenses) can fall into negative EBITDA margins if EBITDA volatility is high.
+In capital-intensive industries, working capital is generally lower.
+While capital expenditures predominantly focus on equipment and machinery, companies with lower fixed assets might be required to invest relatively more in inventories and receivables.
+This can also affect profit margins, as capital-intensive companies tend to have proportionately lower operating expenses (and hence higher EBITDA margins), whereas working-capital intensive companies usually exhibit lower EBITDA margins.
+This may result in significant cash flow volatility.
+In a capital-intensive company, where most investments have been made earlier, there is typically more capacity to absorb subsequent EBITDA volatility because the margins are higher.
+For example, even if a capital-intensive company’s EBITDA margin declines from 40% to 30%, it can remain reasonably profitable.
+In contrast, a working-capital intensive company with a 10%-lower EBITDA margin (due to higher operating expenses) may fall into negative EBITDA margins if EBITDA volatility is high.

 Free Operating Cash Flow (FOCF)

-In highly capital-intensive industries (such as when maintenance expenses tend to be high) or where companies have little flexibility to defer capital expenditures, the FOCF/Debt ratio, which will consider also potentially significant capital expenditures, rather than criteria such as FFO/Debt and Debt/EBITDA, can provide a higher analytical foresight.
+In high capital-intensive industries (where maintenance expenses tend to be high) or in situations where companies have little flexibility to postpone capital expenditures, the FOCF/Debt ratio—considering potentially significant capital expenditures—can provide a more insightful analytical perspective than ratios such as FFO/Debt or Debt/EBITDA.

 Unrestricted Cash Flow (UCF)

-The level of dividends depends on a company's financial strategy.
-Companies with aggressive dividend payout targets may be reluctant to reduce dividend, even under some liquidity pressure.
-Furthermore, investment-grade companies are generally less likely to reduce their dividend payments, but dividends are at the discretion of company management eventually.
-In addition to being most accurate indicator of cash flow, UCF, is the most affected criteria by management decisions and for this reason, may not reflect current potential cash flow available.
+The amount and ratio of dividends to be distributed depend on a company's financial strategy.
+Companies with aggressive dividend payout targets may be reluctant to reduce dividends even under some liquidity pressure.
+Additionally, companies at an investment-grade level tend to have a lower tendency to reduce dividend payments, but ultimately, dividends are at the discretion of the company's management.
+UCF, while the most accurate indicator of cash flow, is also the most affected by management decisions and, therefore, may not reflect the current potential cash flow.